Image uploaded by Down Syndrome Innovations

 Scott Quaife, NSCA-CPT, PNL1 is a dedicated Health and Wellness Coordinator with a passion for helping individuals build sustainable, healthy lifestyles.
 He studied Behavioral Science at the University of Kansas and is a Certified Personal Trainer through the National Strength and Conditioning Association.
 Scott is also a Precision Nutrition Level 1 Coach, bringing a well-rounded, evidence-based approach to fitness, nutrition, and behavior change.

-Aging, Dementia, Grief: A Parent to Parent Conversation
+Alzheimer’s and Down Syndrome: A Parent to Parent Conversation

 Next session: April 14th, 2026